Lighthouse Friends Home Page

 Photograph courtesy NOAA

-In 1851 Congress authorized $5,000 for the prolific lighthouse-builder John Donahoo to construct a lighthouse at Fishing Battery.
 Acquisition of island property for the lighthouse is somewhat of a curiosity.
-Records indicate that the government paid $600 to a Mr. Otho Scott, for a 45 ft. x 45 ft. parcel.
-Two weeks later, however, the government paid $10 to Donahoo for the same land.
-The lighthouse builder did own the island about ten years before the government purchase, but Donahoo had sold it or lost the title since that time.
+Records indicate that the government paid $600 to a Mr. Otho Scott for a forty-five-foot-square parcel, but two weeks later the government paid Donahoo $10 for the same land.
+The lighthouse builder was the same Donahoo who built the island, but he had sold it or lost the title.
 As Donahoo brokered the sale, perhaps the $10 was payment for his services.
 In any event, the U.S. attorney general approved the purchase of the island from Mr. Scott.

 The lighthouse, a one-and-a-half-story, brick dwelling with an integrated lantern room centered on its pitched roof, was built in 1853.
-The original light source was five lamps outfitted with reflectors.
-Just a few years later, the Lighthouse Board began to make changes to the light, when an inspection revealed that Fishing Battery’s lantern, along with those of several other Bay lighthouses, was “of an old and exceedingly defective character.”
-The Board decided that in “the interests of commerce...steps (should) be taken to remedy the evil.”
-First, the lens was upgraded to a sixth-order Fresnel, and in 1864, the defective lantern was replaced.
-This apparently did not suffice, for just three years later, Fishing Battery and three other Maryland lighthouses were granted “new and improved” lanterns.
-At the turn of the century, the lens was once again upgraded, this time to fifth-order status.
+The original light source was five lamps outfitted with fourteen-inch reflectors, but just two years later, a sixth-order Fresnel lens replaced the array of lamps and reflectors.
+An inspection in 1864 revealed that Fishing Battery’s lantern, along with those of several other Bay lighthouses, was “of an old and exceedingly defective character,” and the Board decided that in “the interests of commerce...steps [should] be taken to remedy the evil.”
+A new lantern replaced the “old and worn-out one” in 1867, and the following year the station received a new boat, replacing one that was “old and no longer fit for service.”

-The Bureau of Fisheries ultimately purchased the Battery outright for $15,000.
-An 1887 drawing of the area shows that the Bureau added an additional residence, a mechanic’s cottage, a storehouse and icehouse, a water tower, a boat basin, coal bins and a boiler.
+An 1887 drawing of Fishing Battery shows that the Bureau of Fisheries had a residence on the island along with a mechanic’s cottage, a storehouse and icehouse, a water tower, a boat basin, coal bins, and a boiler.
 The operation also possessed a fish basin and hatchery as well as a gated shad pond.

 Fishing Battery Lighthouse after automation